What is Covered by Homeowner's Insurance for Water Damage - Southlake, TX

 - It seems like a no brainer, but make sure all open flames are extinguished before you leave your home or go to bed.
-Cats are notorious for knocking over lit candles with their tails.
+Cats are notorious for knocking over lit candles.

-- Our pets enjoy the warmth during the winter just as much as we do!
-However, it’s important to keep bedding and toys away from open flames like fireplaces.
+- Our pets enjoy warmth during the winter just as much as we do!
+However, it’s important to keep their bedding and toys away from open flames like fireplaces.

 - As always, make sure you’ve got working smoke alarms!

 - If your pet likes to chew, keep electrical cords out of reach.
-A pet could chew and cause a short starting a fire.
+A pet could chew a wire and cause a short that starts a fire.

 In the Event of a Fire

-Sometimes, though the inevitable happens and your house does catch fire, here are a few things you can do to make sure your pet is safe.
+Sometimes, though the unthinkable happens and your house does catch fire, here are a few things you can do to make sure your pet is safe.

 - Your pet should wear a collar with identification tags at all times in case they get lost during the fire.

 - If you haven’t already, get your pet microchipped.
-In the event they aren’t wearing their collar, or they manage to wiggle free of theirs they can be easily identified.
+In the event they aren’t wearing their collar, or they manage to wiggle free of it, they can be easily identified and returned to you.

 - If there’s a fire while you’re not home, make sure your neighbors know how many pets you have and their names.
 If you trust them enough, you can even give them a spare key to use in the event of an emergency.